fauna/faunadb-jvm/docs/scala.md

 #### How to execute a query

-The `query` method takes an `Expr` object. `Expr` objects can be composed with others `Expr` to create complex query objects. `com.faunadb.client.query.Language` is a helper class where you can find all available expressions in the library.
+The `query` method takes an `Expr` object. `Expr` objects can be composed with others `Expr` to create complex query objects. `faunadb.query` is a helper package where you can find all available expressions in the library.

 ```scala
     Value readHippoResults = client.query(